cml87/SpringCore_111_forJenkins/README.md

 ## The proxy design pattern

-The proxy design pattern is a pattern that allow us to inject behaviour into an existing class without modifying it.
+The proxy design pattern is a pattern that allow us to inject behaviour into an existing class without modifying it, by intercepting calls to its methods.
 The class target objects needs to have its "behaviour" defined by an interface it implements.
 The proxy class will proxy to the target class through that interface.

-### Proxy: hand made
+### Proxy: handmade
 A hand made implementation of the proxy pattern is the fallowing.
 Consider a `PersonImpl` class implementing interface `Person`.
 The proxy interface will be `Person`, the target class will be `PersonImpl` and the behaviour of this class will be changed by changing what we get when calling its method `greet()`:
 ```java
 public interface Person {